top of page

 Blood pressure measures the force our heart uses to pump blood through our arteries.
 When this pressure stays too high, over time, it can cause damage to our arteries and organs.
 We won't necessarily feel any symptoms which is why regular blood pressure checks are so important.

-According to Blood Pressure UK, around 1 in 3 adults in the UK have high blood pressure and in England, it's estimated as 31% of men and 26% of women.
-Sadly, half of those with high blood pressure are not diagnosed or receiving treatment.
+According to Blood Pressure UK, around 1 in 3 adults in the UK have high blood pressure and in England, it's currently estimated as 31% of men and 26% of women.
+It's very likely we know someone with high blood pressure or have been diagnosed ourselves.

 Why are Afro-Caribbean people more prone to high blood pressure?

-Salt sensitivity and lower renin levels
+• Salt sensitivity and lower renin levels

 Afro-Caribbean people are often more sensitive to salt, meaning that eating too much can cause our blood pressure to rise more vs others.
 This is linked to how our kidneys handle salt and water - something partly influenced by genetics.

-Higher rates of diabetes and obesity
+• Higher rates of diabetes and obesity

-Stress and social factors
+• Stress and social factors

-Unfortunately, the increased risk of high blood pressure means Afro-Caribbean people are more likely to experience complications like stroke, heart failure and kidney disease.
-Early detection and effective management are key to reducing our risks.
+Unfortunately, the increased risk of high blood pressure means Afro-Caribbean's are more likely to experience complications like stroke, heart failure and kidney disease.
+Early detection and effective management of high blood pressure are key to reducing our risks.

 What can you do?